 Students admitted to our Short-Term Program principally enroll in Japanese language classes and of electives taught in English (Please see the course catalogues below).
 Students are given a placement test on arrival and are placed in Japanese classes at their level.
 They choose electives either from the limited range of courses taught in English each term, covering various aspects of Japanese culture, or, if their level of Japanese is high enough, they are welcome to choose from a wide range of classes in the regular curriculum for Japanese students with permission of the course supervisor.
 International students are required to enroll in seven courses per semester to fulfill visa requirements.

-If you would like to participate in JASSO scholarship program, you need to choose either of the two courses below.
+If you would like to participate in JASSO scholarship program, you need to choose either of the three courses below.
 (It is only for the exchange students from our partner universities.)

 1. Japanese Studies Course

 This course is designed for international students who wish to study Japanese language and culture for either one semester or two but have not yet reached the advanced level of Japanese language proficiency required to understand mainstream lectures which are taught entirely in Japanese.

 This course is designed for international students who wish to enroll in regular courses offered by the faculties and General Education Program of Hirosaki University.
 They must have advanced levels of Japanese language proficiency in order to attend lectures taught entirely in Japanese and may also choose to complete internship or undertake other career-oriented projects in tandem with local communities.
 This course can be enrolled in for up to two semesters.